svenmalvik/svenmalvik.com/_posts/2021-02-07-azure-ddos-2020-review.md

 The top targets are protocols that are used in IoT-connected devices such as DNS, NTP, CLDAP, WSD, SSDP, memcached, and OpenVPN.
 The top source that start DDoS attacks are the United States with 45%.
 Targets are Europe, Asia, and the US.

 It's also observed that many DDoS attacks are initiated to cover up bigger network intrusions.
-If you are victim of a DDoS attack, there might be going onn something more.
+If you are victim of a DDoS attack, there might be going on something more.

 {% include articleAd.html %}